 - New York (2 cities)

-Feel free to check out our recent article that goes in-depth about the worst states for bed bugs.
+Note – Feel free to check out our recent article that goes in-depth on the worst states for bed bugs.

-Bed bugs will bite multiple times over the course of a single night, as they are constantly hungry for human blood.
+Bed bugs will bite multiple times over the course of a single night.
 You could have several bites grouped together and they could all have been made by a single insect.